double-great/alt-text/README.md

 ### Character length

-Warning: `Alt text length should be less than 125 characters, it is currently characters`
+Warning: `Alt text length should be less than 125 characters`

 Alt text should be less than 125 characters in length.
 The JAWS screen reader reads alt text in 125 character chunks.